Blog -

 Now it’s time to configure the location where the files uploaded through Gravity Forms form will be saved within Google Drive.

-If you leave Drive and Folder as is, that will be your personal Google Drive account and its root folder by default.
-If that’s fine by you, simply ignore those two fields.
-In case you are using a shared drive or want to select a particular folder, click into the drop-down menus and make choices accordingly.
+If you leave Drive and Folder as is, the file will be saved to your personal Google Drive account and its root folder by default.
+If you are using a shared drive or want to select a particular folder, click the drop-down menus to choose a new destination.

 The last three settings are:

-First, let’s check the Zapier to Google Drive integration.
+First, check the Zapier to Google Drive integration.
 To start, in Zapier, click Test step.

 This should tell you that a file has been sent to Google Drive and you should find it there.